The Russian Ballet School

 Our mission is to illuminate the world of classical ballet through the rigorous and expressive Russian method of Agrippina Vaganova.
 We exist to cultivate the transformative power of ballet, to inspire discipline, and to awaken a deep artistic sensibility in every student.

 As a ballet school based in Toronto, we are committed to expanding access to world-class classical dance education in Canada.
 In a country still developing its own performing arts traditions, we proudly carry forward the legacy of ballet as it has flourished across Europe and Russia for centuries.
-Our faculty includes former soloists and principal dancers from the Bolshoi Ballet, Mariinsky Theatre, Kiev City Ballet, and the National Ballet of Canada—each bringing decades of stage and teaching experience to our programs.

 Academic Year Courses

-Summer Courses
+Summer Programs

 Adult Ballet Program